aws/s2n-tls/tests/regression/README.md

 ## Running the Harnesses between versions (differential performance)
 Run the scalar performance for all harnesses on the current branch version of s2n-tls
 ```
-PERF_MODE=valgrind cargo test
+PERF_MODE=valgrind COMMIT_TYPE=altered cargo test
 ```
 `git checkout` or `git switch` to mainline/version being compared to.
 Make sure you have stashed or committed any changes.
 ```
-PERF_MODE=valgrind cargo test
+PERF_MODE=valgrind COMMIT_TYPE=baseline cargo test
 ```
 `git checkout` or `git switch` back to the original version.
 At this point you should have two annotated performance outputs for each test.
 If you have more, the diff test will not be able to recognize the versions being compared.
 ```
 PERF_MODE=diff cargo test
 ```
 This will assert on the performance difference of the current version minus the previous.
 If the regression exceeds the const `MAX_DIFF`, the test fails.
-Performance output profiles are stored by their commit id in `/target/commit_id`:
+Performance output profiles are stored by their commit id in `/target/baseline` or target/altered:
-- `raw_profile` for the unannotated cachegrind output result
+- `.raw_profile` for the unannotated cachegrind output result
 - `annotated_profile` for the annotated cachegrind output (scalar)
 - `target/diff` contains the annotated differential profile between two commits